 How do parents express emotions in front of children?

-Parents often use simple, slow, and dynamic speech when talking to babies, a special type of speech called “motherese” or infant-directed speech.
-Is there also “emotionese,” where parents modify their emotional expressions when interacting with babies (Wu et al., 2021)?
+Parents often use simple, slow, and dynamic speech when talking to babies, a special type of speech called “parentese” or infant-directed speech.
+Is there also “emotionese,” where parents modify their emotional expressions when interacting with babies?
 This lab is investigating how infant-directed emotional expressions differ from adult-directed emotional expressions and whether "emotionese" facilitates learning in infancy.
 Please check out our recent findings here.

 How do children learn from observed emotional expressions?